feincms/feincms3/docs/guides/rendering.rst

 ~~~~~~~~~~~~~~~~~

 The :class:`feincms3.renderer.TemplatePluginRenderer`` offers two
-fundamental ways of rendering content.
+fundamental ways of rendering content, string renderers and template
+renderers.
+The former simply return a string, the latter work similar to
+``{% include %}``.

 String renderers
 ----------------